antonhornquist/ack/README.md

 - `includeInMuteGroup ii` - 0 or 1.
 1 means channel will be muted if other channel in mute group is played.
 - `delaySend if` - delay send expressed in dB.
 - `reverbSend if` - reverb send expressed in dB.
+- `mainLevel if` - main output level expressed in dB.

 ### Effects Settings